 I’ve decided to begin quitting camouflage altogether.
 It’s not an overnight thing.
 I need like a sort of nicotine patch to help me through it because since I was a little boy, I’ve always loved camo anything.
 What boy doesn’t?
 The thing is though, I’ve done far more research than I care to admit on if camouflage is effective and I’ve come to learn that while it certainly doesn’t hurt, no pattern of any kind - regardless of how new and fancy it is - can never cover up poor hunting techniques.
 Be as bush-like as you want, all big game animals have to do is smell you or catch you itching your nose and the gig is up.
 So with that, here are three reasons why you should consider quitting camouflage.

-Number 1: Camouflage can cost more for literally being camouflage…
+Number 1: Camouflage can cost more for simply being camouflage…

-From a cost savings perspective, by switching to solids, you could save yourself money.
+From a cost savings perspective, switching to solids could save you a ton of money.

 Number 2: Camouflage is more about marketing than it is about camouflaging